federicocoppa75/MachineSimulation.NET/README.md

 Class library that implements the material removal.

 ## MaterialRemove.ViewModels.3D
-Partial implementtion of [MaterialRemove.ViewModels](#MaterialRemove.ViewModels) that depends on [helix-toolkit](https://github.com/helix-toolkit/helix-toolkit): in this way the core of material removal is decoupled from that library.
+Partial implementation of [MaterialRemove.ViewModels](#MaterialRemove.ViewModels) that depends on [helix-toolkit](https://github.com/helix-toolkit/helix-toolkit): in this way the core of material removal is decoupled from that library.

 ## Mesh.Data
 Machine element models data model library.